 Here are some common symptoms to watch for:

-One of the latest treatments that is being tried is Botox (Botulinum toxin), for patients that have been unsuccessful in treating their migraines with other methods.
 There are several other effective preventive medications available and new ones being invented all the time.
 Your doctor is the best resource for this.

 Don't be afraid to ask the pharmacist questions too.
 They are a wealth of information when it comes to medication and side effects.
 But confirm everything with your doctor.
 And I mean everything right down to what supplements you are taking.